Nick-Sullivan/death-dice/flutter/README.md

 - Release, copy link for testers

 Subsequent releases
-- edit pubspec.yaml release version (the + is used by google)
+- edit pubspec.yaml release version (bump the last 2 digits, the + is used by google)
 - flutter build appbundle
 - in play.google.com/console, select internal testing, edit release